uOttawaDrone/drone-fall-2019/docs/build_log_191119.md

    ## Observations

-   * We will need a small hex screwdriver needed for the frame (size not know).
+   * We will need a small hex screwdriver needed for the frame (size not known).
    * Might Need flux for future, smaller solders.